opensim-org/opensim-core/DevelopmentProposals/reporterColumnLabels/reporterColumnLabels.md

 ### Requirements
 - The ConsoleReporter and TableReporter should both use the annotation for the column label if an annotation has been provided by the user.
-- The ConsoleReporter should use a default column name that is likely to be as meaningful as possible while still being short.
+- The ConsoleReporter should use a default column label that is likely to be as meaningful as possible while still being short.
   Although not strictly enforced, the Output names tend to be short (and are automatically truncated if they are too long).
 - The TableReporter should use a default column name that is very likely to be meaningful.

 ### Architecture
-Several designs would satisfy the above criteria; four are provided here.
+Several designs would satisfy the requirements; four are proposed here.

 **Design 1**